Tiger Love (1977 film)

 Tiger Love is a 1977 Hong Kong martial arts film produced by Kan Yeung Film Company.

 In its theatrical and DVD releases, the film has gone under several different titles: Le Jeune tigre du kung fu (French), Kung Fu Zombie vs. Tigerkralle (German), Legend of the Tiger, The Tiger Love, Tiger's Kong Fu, Tiger's Love, Todesschrei der Tigerkralle (German), Ren Hu Lian (Cantonese), and Tiger Love.
-The film has passed into public domain and can be found on several martial arts film compilations produced by Mill Creek Entertainment.
+The film can be found on several martial arts film compilations produced by Mill Creek Entertainment.

 Plot

 After eloping a young couple is confronted at the edge of a cliff by the bride's father who wishes her to marry her cousin.
 When she refuses the father's henchmen attack and overpower the husband Lin Xiaohou.
 Believing her husband to be dead the young woman, pregnant with her husband's child, throws herself off of the cliff.
 Landing in a tree branch, the woman, named Shi Shinlian survives the fall and awakes to find a tiger beneath the tree.
 The fright causes Shinlian to wet herself which she later discovers brings the tiger under her spell.

 For twenty years Shinlian lives in the valley with the tiger and raises her son Xiaochang.
 Xiaochang learns a tiger-like style of martial arts.
 Watching him practice his mother realizes he is becoming a man and tells him the story of his father.
 Curious he returns to the village where he is confronted and attacked by the townspeople because of his strange leopard-skin clothing.
 After a short fight with several villagers he is confronted by a man that he discovers is his father.

 When his father discovers his wife is still alive he goes with his new wife to the valley to invite her to return to the village.
 She states that she has become accustomed to life in the forest and cannot leave uncle tiger, but urges them to take Xiaochang so he can live among other people.

 One day Xiaochang stumbles upon a tiger hunt by the Shi family, his mother's family and the sworn enemy of his father's family.
 Xiaochang jokingly ‘captures’ and becomes enchanted by his cousin, Xiaoling.
 She informs him to leave before he is seen by her family.